pure-data/pure-data/README.txt

 For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see LICENSE.txt included in the Pd distribution.
-(Note that Tcl/Tk, expr, and some other files are copyrighted separately).
+(Note that Tcl/Tk and some other files are copyrighted separately).

 ## Acknowledgements